Showing posts with label Nazi. Show all posts

 This is the Neu-Westend U-Bahn station.
 The location and shape is likely the same as in the 1940s, and the vertical beams with rivets may be pre-war.

 My mother and Hellas went to school.
 My mother remembers that girls and boys were separated by a barbed wire fence.
 The teachers were very strict, and everyone had to rise and say, "Heil Hitler."
 She also remembered seeing Jewish people wearing the large yellow stars on their clothes.
 A correspondent from Germany wrote that jews in the Reich were forced to wear the yellow star as late as September 1941 (I thought it was much earlier).
-Jews of German origin were first deported in October of 1940 in south Germany, and mass deportations were as late as October 1941.
+Jews of German origin were first deported in October of 1940 in south Germany, and mass deportations continued as late as October 1941.

 School class portrait, 1942?
 Mobile phone scan from paper print in album.